-Providence Under-Ride Accident Lawyer
+Providence Under-Ride Truck Accident Lawyer

 Under-ride accidents occur when a passenger vehicle crashes into a tractor-trailer and goes beneath the rear or side of the trailer.
 Usually, the collision occurs in the rear of the trailer, and the force of the collision causes the trailer bed to extend into the passenger vehicle.
 Regulations are in place that require tractor-trailers to have rear guards to defend against under-ride accidents, but they still occur far too often.
-If you or a loved one has been injured in an under-ride accident with a tractor-trailer, the attorneys of the Law Offices of Ronald J. Resmini, LTD. are here to help you through the harrowing situation.
+If you or a loved one has been injured in an under-ride accident with a tractor-trailer, the attorneys of the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. are here to help you through the harrowing situation.

 Under-ride accidents are very severe accidents that cause the trailer to crush the top of the passenger vehicle.
 In extreme cases, the top of the passenger vehicle may be completely severed or peeled off from the lower portion of the automobile.
 Under-ride accidents are often referred to as the “silent killer” because no one expects a trailer bed to penetrate through their passenger vehicle.
 These gruesome crashes almost certainly cause serious or fatal injuries to the inhabitants of the smaller vehicle.
 To combat these deadly crashes, some laws require tractor-trailers to maintain proper rear impact guards to reduce the number of injuries and deaths caused by under-ride accidents.
 Unfortunately, these rear guards are often insufficient, and the violent nature of this type of impact cannot be avoided.